What Is Employee Development? In-Depth Strategy Guide

 The point here is that I want you to think more expansively about what employee development is and what it should be.
 Just as with my students, knowledge isn’t the end-all, be-all of their development.
 Personal development is, as well.
 A student who finds a way to develop strong relationships and personal ties within the school is more likely to succeed and is less likely to drop out of school.

-Think more broadly about employee development
+Think more broadly about employee development.

 Employees aren’t students, but they are learners and social creatures.
-Workers who develop personal relationships within your organization are far more likely to succeed in their roles and will have higher retention rates.
+Workers who develop personal relationships within your organization are far more likely to succeed in their roles and will have higher employee retention rates.

 The Survey Center of American Life found that people are more likely to make friends at work than in any other place.
 Meanwhile, Gallup found that employees who report having a best friend at work are more productive, share their ideas more often, have fewer workplace accidents(!), and have better retention.